abdullahamin-ai/Data-Viz/README.md

 3. User selects X/Y axes + chart type → Recharts renders in the browser
 4. User saves dashboard → stored in MySQL → rebuildable anytime

+> **How the fallback works:** if Ollama isn't reachable, chart suggestions are generated from simple column-type heuristics — e.g. a datetime column paired with a numeric column suggests Line/Area, two categorical + one numeric suggests Bar, and a single categorical + numeric pair suggests Donut.
+The UI behaves identically either way; only the source of the suggestion changes.

 ---

 ## 🚀 Getting Started